google/trillian/docs/storage/commit_log/commit_log_based_storage_design.md

     if nextSTH.expectedOffset != nextOffset {
       // Someone's been writing STHs when they weren't supposed to be, skip
-      // this one until we find another which is in-sync. glog.Warning("skipping unexpected STH")
+      // this one until we find another which is in-sync. klog.Warning("skipping unexpected STH")
       continue
     }
     if nextSTH.timestamp < ourSTH.timestamp || nextSTH.tree_size < ourSTH.tree_size {
-      glog.Fatal("should not happen - earlier STH with later offset") return
+      klog.Fatal("should not happen - earlier STH with later offset") return
     }
   }